JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 _I designed this processor in VHDL for my part of my [Master's Thesis](https://github.com/JeffDeCola/my-masters-thesis).
 I translated it into verilog here.
-As of today I have programmed this microprocessor to add, subtract, multiply and divide.
+As of today I have programmed this microprocessor to ADD, SUBTRACT, MULTIPLY and DIVIDE.
 I also used [Xilinx Vivado](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/hardware/tools/synthesis/xilinx-vivado-cheat-sheet) to synthesize and program these verilog examples on a [Digilent ARTY-S7](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/hardware/development/fpga-development-boards/digilent-arty-s7-cheat-sheet)